 In Buddhist philosophy, the technical term nirvikalpa-jnana is translated by Edward Conze as "undifferentiated cognition" He describes the term in this way: "The 'undiscriminate cognition' . . . directly intuits the supreme reality. . . .
 There is here no duality of subject and object."

-There are other nuances and meanings involved as well.
+As the Sanskrit dictionary shows, there are other nuances and meanings involved as well.

 (Main source: WP "Nirvikalpa")